socnetv/app/README.md

 Then, make the .appimage file executable and double-click on it to run SocNetV.
 That's it. :)

-Please note that SocNetV is also available in the [repositories of most Linux distributions](https://repology.org/project/socnetv/versions).
+> Please note that SocNetV is also available in the [repositories of most Linux distributions](https://repology.org/project/socnetv/versions).
-However that is not always the most recent version.
+However, that is not always the most recent version.
 We urge you to use the AppImage of the latest version available from our website instead.

-Also, users of openSUSE, Fedora and Ubuntu/Debian can install SocNetV from our own repositories.
+Alternatively, users of openSUSE, Fedora and Ubuntu/Debian can install SocNetV from our own repositories.

-In Debian and Ubuntu, add our repository and install SocNetV with these commands:
+For Debian and Ubuntu, use the following commands to add our repository and install SocNetV:

 ```bash
 sudo add-apt-repository ppa:dimitris-kalamaras/ppa